The definition of a custom area for organizing related records in a database.

 - watchOS 3.0+

 Zones are an important part of how you organize your data.
-The public, private and shared databases have a single default zone.
+The public and private databases each have a single default zone.
 In the private database you can use

 CKRecord objects to create additional custom zones as needed.
 Use custom zones to arrange and encapsulate groups of related records in the private database.
 Custom zones support other capabilities too, such as the ability to write multiple records as a single atomic transaction.